Multicultural Scholars Programme (MSP)

 - Be of Pakistani, Bangladeshi, Caribbean or African ethnicity

-- Have firmly accepted an offer, or enrolled on, one of our Law Degrees starting in 2020
+- Be a first year student on one of our Law Degrees starting in 2021

 - Be resident in the UK and eligible to pay fees at the home rate